 In addition to the above-mentioned fees, if a director also serves on the Board of Directors of any other subsidiary of iA Financial Group, such director will also be entitled to receive the same compensation paid, if any, to the other members of the Board of Directors of such subsidiaries.
-For 2023, only Ludwig W. Willisch received additional compensation for serving on the Board of Directors of certain US subsidiaries, and said compensation was paid by such subsidiaries.
+For 2024, Martin Gagnon and Ludwig W. Willisch received additional compensation for serving on the Board of Directors of certain subsidiaries, and said compensation was paid by such subsidiaries.